Code-Institute-Submissions/StevieinWaterford-battleship_JanResub/README.md

                     'The object of the game is to sink the computers ships')) My indentation initially was out of place with the second line of code place to the left.

-* print(*b) I found that this print command was easier to implement  rather than by using join  method which I found I would not work.
-I tried to print " " .join board which gave an error, print(*b) however worked.
+* print(*b_e) I found that this print command was easier to implement  rather than by using join  method which I found I would not work.
+I tried to print " " .join board which gave an error, print(*b_e) however worked.

 * I employed a try and except statement  in order to  execute successfully, the program will stop at the line that caused the error and the “except” code will run.
 The try block allows you to test a block of code for errors.